It's no secret that a breast cancer diagnosis can be a big lifestyle change.

 Insurance companies take into consideration the extent and stage of the breast cancer diagnosis and treatment.
 They will also look at any long-term side effects that may result from surgery or therapy, such as scarring, pain, or limited range of motion.

-Additionally, depending on the type of breast cancer and its severity, policy rates may be adjusted due to increased risk.
+Additionally, depending on the type of cancer and its severity, policy rates may be adjusted due to increased risk.
 Ultimately, life insurance companies assess all relevant information when deciding whether to approve or deny an application after breast cancer to ultimately provide suitable coverage for those in need.

 How to apply for life insurance?

 Navigating life insurance after breast cancer can be tricky.
 It's crucial to understand your options, provide accurate medical records and understand the application process.
-A candid conversation with your doctor will ensure you're well-informed about your breast cancer condition before seeking life insurance.
+A candid conversation with your doctor will ensure you're well-informed about your cancer condition before seeking life insurance.

 Honesty is key when answering medical questions about breast cancer treatments and outcomes.
-Though it may seem daunting, resources are available to help you find the best life insurance policy for your individual needs, no matter what stage of breast cancer treatment you're in.
+Though it may seem daunting, resources are available to help you find the best life insurance policy for your individual needs, no matter what stage of cancer treatment you're in.

 What if I’m declined coverage?